KaigoRS/ff_batch_pipeline/README.md

 ## Introduction

 The purpose of this project is to combine Apache Airflow, PySpark, Docker, and AWS (S3, EMR, and Redshift) into a data pipeline.
+Relevant code pertaining to the DAG, PostgreSQL Server, and Redshift setup can be found in their relevant folders.
+PySpark and python code are found in the dags folder.

 ## Architecture Overview
 This is the general flow of the pipeline, where data from a local CSV file and a SQL database are transformed and combined.